daniel7grant/min-sized-crates/README.md

 **When to use it**: If you only want to send simple requests to a server, minreq can be a viable option.
 If you already have tokio or you need a more featureful solution, you are better off with reqwest.

 **Other contenders**: [attohttpc](https://docs.rs/attohttpc) is another option with more features but similar footprint (multipart, streaming, compression). [ureq](https://docs.rs/ureq) is a bit bigger, but better-supported blocking client.
+If you are fine with external linking and a more cumbersome API, you can also use [curl](https://docs.rs/curl).

 <details id="http-client">
 <summary>Detailed comparison between crates</summary>